uafgeoteach/GEOS639-InSARGeoImaging/README.md

 ## Update March 2024 - The content for the 2024 run of this course is now available on the repo.

-## Update: July 25th, 2022 - Dockerfile is set up so that users can run this repo on their environment.

 ---

 ## **How to use this Repo via Docker**